Digital Smile Makeovers

 2) The image is out of focus. - We've listed this reason twice because it's the main reason why an image gets rejected.

 3) The image is too small. - When you view the picture you plan to send to us in your web browser, the size of the teeth and smile need to be similar in size (or larger, or even much larger) as the teeth and smile seen in the picture below.

 While we can usually shrink an image down to an appropriate size, we can never enlarge a small picture to a larger size.
 It simply becomes too grainy to be suitable for our use.

 4) The image is too small. - We've listed this reason twice because, except for a picture being out of focus, this is the main reason we reject submissions.

 5) Try using your phone's camera. - Judging from poses and picture backgrounds, most of the photos we've selected recently seem to have been taken using the person's cell phone.
 (The majority of pictures we've declined seem to have been taken using cameras mounted on computers/laptops.)

-Many of these pictures were sent in having a resolution in the thousands by thousands pixels range (like 1500 X 3000 or more).
-Most showed 1/2 or more of the person's face.
+Most pictures showed 1/2 or more of the person's face.
 Their high resolution allowed us to crop and shrink them down to a size that met our needs yet they still retained a sharp focus.